Fanny Mendelssohn

-Fanny Mendelssohn (14 November 1805 – 14 May 1847) was a German composer and pianist of the early Romantic era who was also known as Fanny (Cäcilie) Mendelssohn Bartholdy and, after her marriage, Fanny Hensel (as well as Fanny Mendelssohn Hensel).
-Her compositions include a piano trio, a piano quartet, an orchestral overture, four cantatas, more than 125 pieces for the piano, and over 250 lieder, most of which went unpublished in her lifetime.
-Although praised for her piano technique, she rarely gave public performances outside her family circle.
+Fanny Cäcilie Mendelssohn (14 November 1805 – 14 May 1847) was a German composer and pianist of the early Romantic era, later known as Fanny Mendelssohn Bartholdy and as Fanny Hensel.
+Her compositions number over 450, and include a string quartet, a piano trio, a piano quartet, an orchestral overture, four cantatas, more than 125 pieces for solo piano, and over 250 lieder.
+Most of these were unpublished in her lifetime.
+Although lauded for her piano technique, she rarely gave public performances outside her family circle.

 She grew up in Berlin and received a thorough musical education from teachers including her mother, as well as the composers Ludwig Berger and Carl Friedrich Zelter.
 Her younger brother Felix Mendelssohn, also a composer and pianist, shared the same education and the two developed a close relationship.
-Due to her family's reservations, and to social conventions of the time about the roles of women, six of her songs were published under her brother's name in his Opus 8 and 9 collections.
+Owing to her family's reservations and to social conventions of the time about the roles of women, six of her songs were published under her brother's name in his Opus 8 and 9 collections.
 In 1829, she married artist Wilhelm Hensel and, in 1830, they had their only child, Sebastian Hensel.
-In 1846, despite the continuing ambivalence of her family towards her musical ambitions, Fanny Hensel published a collection of songs as her Opus 1.
-She died of a stroke in 1847.
+In 1846, despite the continuing ambivalence of some of her family (but not her husband) toward her musical ambitions, Fanny Hensel published a collection of songs as her Opus 1.
+She died of a stroke in 1847, aged 41.

-Since the 1990s her life and works have been the subject of more detailed research.
-Her Easter Sonata was inaccurately credited to her brother in 1970, before new analysis of documents in 2010 corrected the error.
+Since the 1990s, her life and works have been the subject of more detailed research.
+Her Easter Sonata was inaccurately credited to her brother in 1970, before new analysis of documents in 2010 corrected the attribution.
 The Fanny & Felix Mendelssohn Museum opened on 29 May 2018 in Hamburg, Germany.